Choice

 .

-For example, during the computation, if a set of tuples {(1,1), (1,2), (1,3)}
+For example, during the evaluation, if a set of tuples {(1,1), (1,2), (1,3)}

 are about to be inserted into R

-, Souffle only chooses arbitrary one of them
+, Soufflé only chooses arbitrary one of them

-Note here, for the sake of brevity, our syntax omits the co-domain (i.e. the right hand side of the arrow).
+declaration.
+For the sake of brevity, our syntax omits the co-domain (i.e. the

+right hand side of the arrow).
 Therefore, a choice-domain D

-for a relation with attribute set X
+for a relation with

 implicitly defines a functional dependency of D -> X \ D